enesscakmak/phone-book/README.md

-# phone-book
+# Phone Book

-Basic phone book
+📞Really basic phone book that lets you:

+-Add contact📱
+-Search for a contact🔎
+-Display all contacts🧾